TH-yi/microstate-analysis/README.md

   `--use-gpu` flag in CLI.
 When enabled (and CuPy is available), heavy linear algebra (distance, correlation, eigen-decomposition) runs on GPU for significant speedups.
   Falls back gracefully to CPU if unavailable.

+### Montage (cap63.locs)
+- By default, plotting uses the **built-in** `cap63.locs` montage bundled in the package.
+- You can override it via:
+  - CLI: `--montage-path /path/to/custom.locs`, or
+  - Environment variable: `MICROSTATE_LOCS=/path/to/custom.locs`
+- Internally, the package resolves the built-in resource using `importlib.resources`, so it also works when installed as a wheel/zip.
 ---

 ## Installation